nil-two/unpaste/README.md

 ### --version

-Display the version of unpaste.
+Output the version of unpaste.

 ### -d, --delimiters=LIST